cwchentw/lightweight-cms/content/tip/tools-for-windows.md

 The utility script will create site configuration files and *posts* directory.

-## Run mdcms Sites Locally without IIS, Apache or Nginx
+## Run Lightweight CMS Sites Locally without IIS, Apache or Nginx

 Traditionally, PHP programmers install a web server to run PHP scripts locally.
 Nonetheless, it is not easy for beginners to write correct configurations for those web servers.
 With our utility script, you don't need to set up a local web server to run your PHP scripts.

-Run this command to run a mdcms site locally:
+Run this command to run a Lightweight CMS site locally:

 ```shell
 > .\tools\bin\serve.bat